bragefuglseth/fretboard/README.md

 ### Building From Source
 The recommended way to build Fretboard from source is to use [GNOME Builder](https://flathub.org/apps/org.gnome.Builder).
 Clone this repository, and run the project by clicking on the play button in the header bar.

-## Roadmap

-The app is pretty much done at this point.
-The only new feature that's currently planned is the ability to look up more ways to play a chord.

 ## Credits
 The original chord data is borrowed from T-vK's [Chord Collection](https://github.com/t-vK/chord-collection).
 I've modified it to fit the needs of this app better.